 Let's forget about the "angle" cut that Garsault mentions under 285.
 We should first make the back pleat (287 in Garsault): Of the 30 cm we had previously added to the breast width, about 13-14 vanish into it.

-Fold the back part along the centre back (CB), left sides out, and pin the two layers together.
+Fold the back part along the centre back (CB), wrong sides out, and pin the two layers together.
 Mark a line from the neck to the waist, 6.5-7 cm away from the fold and parallel to it, stopping at waist level.
 Sew along this line with backstitch.

 Now we know how much of the back neckline remains.
 Is that enough to accomodate your neck?
 Probably not, because of the original 20 cm, only 5-6 cm should be left.
 So cut the neck opening deeper - a bit less deep (because of seam allowances) than your neck is wide.
 I shall call this the back neck edge.